 This can also be applied to minutes or hours.
 Just change the formatting to [mm] or [h] respectively.

-I quite often want to calculate wages or a charge out fee in Excel.
+I quite often want to calculate wages or a charge out fee.
 But if you don’t know this trick you’ll be tearing your hair out…and probably revert to using fractions like 7.50 for 7 hours 30 minutes, just so you can get the answer you expect.

 While entering halves or quarters of an hour as fractions is fine as, it becomes a hassle when your billing increments come down to 10 minutes or any other fraction you can’t calculate in your head….unless you’re superhuman!